evhub/mesa-optimization/post2.md

 [^5]: Note, however, that there will be some maximum $x$ simply because the learned algorithm generally only has access to so much computational power.

 [^3]: Note that this makes the implicit assumption that the amount of optimization power required to find a mesa-optimizer capable of performing $x$ bits of optimization is independent of $N$.
-The justification for this is that optimization is a general algorithm that looks the same regardless of what environment it is applied to, so the amount of optimization required to find a $x$-bit optimizer should be independent of the environment.
+The justification for this is that optimization is a general algorithm that looks the same regardless of what environment it is applied to, so the amount of optimization required to find an $x$-bit optimizer should be relatively independent of the environment.
+That being said, it won't be completely independent, but as long as the primary difference between environments is how much optimization they need, rather than how hard it is to do optimization, the model presented here should hold.

 Thus, if we assume that, for a given $P$, the base optimizer will select the value of $x$ that maximizes the minimum level of performance, and thus the total optimization power applied to each instance, we get[^4]

 $$
-    x = \text{argmax}_x~ \frac{P - f(x)}{N} + x.
+    x^* = \text{argmax}_x~ \frac{P - f(x)}{N} + x.
 $$

 [^4]: Subject to the constraint that $P - f(x) \ge 0$.